emilieg/stuck-in-the-mud/README.md

 After the score is totaled, play passes to the next player.
 There are 3 rounds of play.

-I found the original game here: http://www.activityvillage.co.uk/stuck-in-the-mud
+This is where I found the original game: http://www.activityvillage.co.uk/stuck-in-the-mud

 # Technologies used:
 * *HTML* & *Bootstrap*, layout